timcharper/EmojiClu/README.md

-# Mind Hunt
+# EmojiClu

-Mind Hunt is a graphical implementation of the [Zebra Puzzle](https://en.wikipedia.org/wiki/Zebra_Puzzle), built with GTK.
+EmojiClu is a graphical implementation of the [Zebra Puzzle](https://en.wikipedia.org/wiki/Zebra_Puzzle), built with GTK.
 It runs on Linux and Windows.

 # How to Play